The Queensland Government conserves, protects and manages the state’s environment and natural resources by administering a range of legislation.

 Before companies start any work on any operation they must go through an application and approval process and meet stringent requirements.
 Approval requirements may change depending on whether exploration, development or production activities are being carried out.

-In addition, a process is in place which ensures environmental authorities can be changed to take into account results from new research, standards, monitoring or modeling.
+In addition, a process is in place which ensures environmental authorities can be changed to take into account results from new research, standards, monitoring or modelling.

 The Queensland Government has the ability to impose significant penalties on companies that breach their authorities, licences and permits, and can also cancel or suspend environmental approvals in certain circumstances.